By Sarah Conner and Lia Gorbach By Sarah Conner and Lia Gorbach | December 14, 2024 | Food & Drink, Feature, Guide, Guides,

 Contessa

 Inside the Newbury Hotel, this Back Bay favorite promises a selection of indulgent Italian classics—just not a table after 6 p.m., unless you’re lucky.
 Glide through the tiled interior designed by Ken Fulk for a dirty martini at the bar before securing a sophisticated spot in one of Contessa’s dreamy blush pink booths.
-Bites like spicy lobster Cappellini, squash carpaccio and veal Milanese await.
+Bites like spicy lobster Capellini, squash Carpaccio and veal Milanese await.
 3 Newbury St., contessaristorante.com

 Faccia a Faccia